 {"Response":{"key":"value"}}

-To edit the second file:
+To edit the second file

 vi /Library/WebServer/Documents/badData.json

-Paste the following text into vi, then save the file:
+paste the following text into vi, then save the file.

 {"Response”:{{“key":"value"}}

 The second file is intentionally populated with malformed JSON: this will allow us to test the handling of bad or incomplete responses that we might get from the API.
 Remember, just because you are talking to a public API does not mean it will always work perfectly, or return valid responses: your code will have to be able to compensate and handle the errors properly.